How Brazil’s “Internment” Program is Rescuing Venezuelans from Violence and Economic Turmoil

 Most of those who cross the border into Brazil are migrating for the first time, said the Rev. Agnaldo Pereira de Oliveira, director of the Jesuit Service for Migrants and Refugees in Brazil.

-“These are people who have put up with it until now and no longer (could),” added Pereira de Oliveira.
+“These are people who have put up with it until now and no longer (might),” added Pereira de Oliveira.
 “Now come the last ones who resisted in Venezuela out of attachment to their business, to their home.
 ‘I have a job here, but the living conditions here don’t exist’”.

 crowded cities